 Each DMA channel can be configured to transfer data by word or byte.
 Word data can only be moved to and from aligned (even) addresses.
-But, byte data can be moved to or from any (legal) address.
+Byte data, on the other hand, can be moved to or from any (legal) address.

 If the SIZE bit (DMAxCON<14>) is clear, word-sized data is transferred.
-If Register Indirect with Post-Increment Addressing mode is enabled, the address is post-incremented by 2 after every word transfer (see 22.6.5 "Register Indirect without Post-increment Addressing Mode").
+If Register Indirect With Post-Increment Addressing mode is enabled, the address is post-incremented by 2 after every word transfer (see 22.6.5 "Register Indirect without Post-increment Addressing Mode").

 If the SIZE bit is set, byte-sized data is transferred.
-If Register Indirect with Post-Increment Addressing mode is enabled, the address is incremented by 1 after every byte transfer.
+If Register Indirect With Post-Increment Addressing mode is enabled, the address is incremented by 1 after every byte transfer.